PowersPope/Demultiplex/Assignment-the-first/Answers.md

     !['R3 Graph'](./distribution/1294_S1_L008_R3_001.fastq.gz-stats.png)
     !['R4 Graph'](./distribution/1294_S1_L008_R4_001.fastq.gz-stats.png)

-    2. ```20 qScores are a favorable cutoff for our purposes.
+    2. ```20 qScores are a favorable cutoff for our purposes for reads.
 As long as the whole read has a 20 qScore overall, then it will be of high quality enough to proceed forward with.
 A qScore of 20 will have a 1 in 100 chance of having an incorrect read associated with it.
 Which is good for the enitre read, since the there are 101 bps within the read as a whole.
-If only 1 nucleotide is wrong, that will be corrected for by the other reads which should have the correct nucleotide.```
+If only 1 nucleotide is wrong, that will be corrected for by the other reads which should have the correct nucleotide.

+    However for the Indexes since there are only 8 nucleotides and they cannot be wrong a cutoff score of 30 is what I will use.```

     3.
     ```